wustl-data/rooster-cogburn/docs/index.md

 #### Late Submission Policy

-Incomplete or unfinished work may be resubmitted up to **two full weeks** after the deadline for 50% credit _in addition to any credit earned before the deadline_.
+Incomplete or unfinished assignments or progress reports may be resubmitted up to **two full weeks** after the deadline for 50% credit _in addition to any credit earned before the deadline_.

 ### **Class Participation**: 10%